-- Obtain regular college admission and good academic standing status. - Complete all required developmental courses no later than the semester in which the application for admission to the Nursing Program is filed. - Submit a completed nursing program application to the Nursing Office by February 1st for fall and summer admission, and June 15th for spring admission. - Fulfill the following academic requirements: - -If applicants have no prior college experience, a high school cumulative GPA of 2.5 on a 4.0 scale. - -If applicants have prior college coursework, a college cumulative GPA of 2.5 on a 4.0 scale. - -GED recipients must score at an average of 410 on each subject test and a minimum total score of 2250. - Submit official transcripts of high school and/or college work to the Admissions Office by the application deadline. - Submit ACT exam scores. - Report if any license in any health care field has been suspended, revoked, or denied. - Report any felony convictions.
+- Obtain regular college admission and good academic standing status. - Complete all required learning support courses before applying to the Nursing Program. - Submit a completed nursing program application to the Nursing Office by February 1st for fall and summer admission, and June 15th for spring admission. - Fulfill the following academic requirements: - -If applicants have no prior college experience, a high school cumulative GPA of 2.5 on a 4.0 scale. - -If applicants have prior college coursework, a college cumulative GPA of 2.5 on a 4.0 scale. - -GED recipients must score at an average of 410 on each subject test and a minimum total score of 2250. - Submit official transcripts of high school and/or college work to the Admissions Office by the application deadline. - · Submit ACT exam scores. - Report if any license in any health care field has been suspended, revoked, or denied. - Report any felony convictions.